tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 * With `dataset` instance, there is complication brought by the need of replicating `dataset`s to workers.

-* Previous discussion indicates that although an API modification is needed, the simplicity and less overhead may well justify such callable support.

-* With dataset replication, in the past we have observed more memory consumption, less flexibility for user’s dataset transformation, and suboptimal performance.
+* With `dataset` replication, in the past we have observed more memory consumption, less flexibility for user’s dataset transformation, and suboptimal performance.

 * When using Keras preprocessing layers (KPL), read-only resources are created at layer creation, which ends up being placed at the coordinator.
 However, `tf.data replicate` API does not support the resources referenced in the dataset graph to be accessed once serialized and deserialized, in the remotely worker.
 This prevents the `dataset` instance path from supporting resources, and thus KPLs.